SpenceKonde/megaTinyCore/README.md

 When 20/10/5MHz system clock is used, the micros() count will not increase exactly 1000 times faster than millis() count - it is close, but not exact.
 This was required for performance and flash usage optimization.

 In versions prior to 1.1.6, TCB0 and TCB1 as the millis/micros source, as well as tone and the Servo library depend on the prescaler of TCA0 not being changed - this prescaled clock source is used (type B timers do not have a separate prescaler).
 On 1.1.6, this dependence is removed for millis/micros and tone, so that the TCA0 prescaler can be freely changed.
-However, the Servo library still requires the TCA0 prescaler to be unchanged.
+Servo library will have this dependence removed in 1.1.7.

 #### RTC timer for millis
 If the RTC is selected as the timer for millis timekeeping, micros will not be available.
 Additionally, this timer is configured to run while in STANDBY sleep mode.
 This has two important consequences: First, it will keep time while in sleep.
 Secondly, every 64 seconds, the RTC overflow interrupt will fire, waking the chip - thus, if you are using the RTC for millis and putting the part into sleep, you should declare a volatile global variable that you set in the ISR that is supposed to wake the part, eg 'volatile boolean ShouldWakeUp=0;' - set it to 1 in the ISR, and when you put the ATtiny to sleep, have it check this immediately after waking, going back to sleep if it's not set, and clearing it if it is, e.g.: